 Let’s check out those tools you’ve probably have not heard about!

 MotoPress Demo Builder for WordPress

 Demo Builder is a WordPress plugin that lets you create frontend and backend demo for your WordPress products without tinkering with any in-house solutions.
 Basically, even not advanced WordPress users from your team can build a demo without any coding.
 This demo builder is a Ninja demo plugin alternative (for those who remember the latter.)

-If you are ready to provide a frontend demo and especially a trial account for backend testing, you naturally establish your credibility and build healthy relationship with your prospects.
+If you are ready to provide a frontend demo and especially a trial account for backend testing, you naturally establish your credibility and build a healthy relationships with your prospects.
 You simply show that there is nothing to hide and you are ready to overdeliver (while some of your competitors probably mask their limitations in perfect ads.)

-You don’t want your prospects to look for illegal ‘nulled’ version of the plugin or theme to test it, do you?
+You don’t want your prospects to look for an illegal ‘nulled’ version of the plugin or theme to test it, do you?

 MotoPress Demo Builder plugin lets you provide interested prospects with individual trial accounts, for which you can set the lifetime, user roles and restrictions, etc. Upon the expiration, the accounts are automatically cleaned up (you may also let users save and import the changes if they are ready to buy the plugin or theme.)

 For your marketing purposes, the plugin comes with the MailChimp integration and cross-advertising toolbar to refer to all your other products.

 Guys from Freemius provide awesome WordPress tools and insights to market your WordPress plugins and themes effectively.